StraToN/unofficial-escoria-reloaded/README.md

 * [ ] The `_hover_stack_pop` method in `main_scene` doesn't pop (=remove the last element from the stack) but rather erases the given item from the stack.
 This may either be a hidden bug or a naming issue

+* [ ] The variable `screen_ofs` of main.gd is always set to Vector2(0, 0).
+Either it's unused or its function has yet to be documented

 ### Future features

 * [ ] Integrated ESC editor